FRC / Vision / Controls

 Turret Auto Align

-A vision-assisted FRC turret alignment system using Java control logic, Limelight values, AprilTag readings, and a Python tuning pipeline.
+A vision-assisted FRC turret alignment system that combines Java robot logic, Limelight targeting, AprilTag measurements, and a Python tuning pipeline to keep the turret centered while the robot is moving.

 Vision Pipeline